-- Do you have risk factors, such as participating in unprotected sex or using intravenous drugs?
+- Do you have risk factors, such as having sex without protection or shooting illicit drugs?

-- What prescription drugs or supplements do you take?
+- What medicines or supplements do you take?

 What to expect from your doctor

-- Lesions on your skin or in your mouth
+- Sores on your skin or in your mouth.

 What you can do in the meantime